-Justification: Fiscal support for the ASO has been reduced significantly this year by the elimination of the Bookstore funds which is a reduction of \$37,000.
+Fiscal support for the ASO has been significantly reduced this year as well by the elimination of the Bookstore funds - a reduction of \$37,000.
 This impacted ASO's ability to fund projects.
 The revenue generated by the Concessions Stand, Snack Shack and ticket sales at the athletic events has been significant.
 ASO officers have volunteered at the ticket booth and there has been no expenditure of student worker funds.
-There have been discussions to have these functions move to Auxiliary Services but, the function has stayed with ASO.
-This year, more than in years past, ASO has generated revenue and needs the funding to stay within the area as a consistent funding source that they can use to fund student-sponsored projects.
-If this funding moves, the District needs to increase the funding to ASO above their current \$1,500 for supplies so that ASO can have a budget to operate.
+ASO sells stickers and a parking pass combination.
+The district gives funds for parking tickets to ASO after funds goes to the student newspaper.
+These funds are not consistent and there has not been a true accounting process of how these funds are generated.
+This year, more than in years past, ASO has generated revenue and needs the funding to stay within the area as a consistent funding source that they can use to support student-sponsored projects.
+In the past, the District provided a supply budget of \$1,500 for paper but that fund has also been eliminated.